Although this is a list of the best things to do in Eze, I have also put it in order so that you can use it as an Eze itinerary as well!

 1. Scenic Bus Ride to Eze

 The best way to see Eze is by staying in Nice and taking a day trip.
-Not only is that the cheapest option but Nice is a great base for traveling all around the South of France or the French Riviera (that’s why we’ve chosen to live here!).
+Not only is that the cheapest option but Nice is a great base for traveling all around the South of France or the French Riviera, not to mention the safest option! (that’s why we’ve chosen to live here!).

 Here’s a Google Map to show you where you’re headed if you start from Jean Medecin: